What is Shin splints?

 - Begin a strengthening and stretching program

-- Seek professional help (podiatrist) for assessment and correction of lower limb
+- Seek professional help (podiatrist or physiotherapist) for assessment and correction of lower limb

 biomechanics to prevent reoccurrence and aid in recovery.
 This may often involve